Monday of Week 24 of Ordinary Time – Gospel

 Commentary on Luke 7:1-10

-After he had finished the Sermon on the Plain (although we do not necessarily have to think its represents teachings all given at one time) Jesus went into Capernaum, the base from which he operated when in Galilee.
-Almost immediately he is met with a request for healing but this one is somewhat different.
-It will set the stage for developments which will take place and be described later in the Acts of the Apostles (also by Luke).
+After he had finished the Sermon on the Plain (although we do not necessarily have to think it represents teachings all given at one time), Jesus went into Capernaum, the base from which he operated when in Galilee.
+Almost immediately, he is met with a request for healing, but this one is somewhat different.
+It will set the stage for developments which will take place and be described later in the Acts of the Apostles (also written by Luke).

 The story concerns the slave of a centurion.
-A centurion was an army officer with – as his rank indicates – one hundred men under him.
+A centurion was an army officer with—as his rank indicates—one hundred men under him.
 He was presumably attached to the Roman garrison in the town or one of Herod Antipas’ forces.
 The Roman military, in general, had a reputation for cruelty and brutality.
-However, those in the Gospel do not appear in a bad light.
-This is a good example of the danger of stereotyping any group of people – something we are all very easily prone to do.
+However, those mentioned in the Gospel do not appear in a bad light.
+This is a good example of the danger of stereotyping any group of people—something we are all very easily prone to do.

 However, as an outsider he did not dare to approach Jesus personally.
 He sent a delegation consisting of Jewish town elders.
-These are not the ‘elders’ mentioned during Jesus’ passion but simply respected members of the local Jewish community.
+These are not the ‘elders’ mentioned during Jesus’ passion,but simply respected members of the local Jewish community.
 In Matthew’s account, the centurion approaches Jesus himself.
-Luke having him go through influential Jewish friends sounds more plausible.
+Luke, in having him go through influential Jewish friends, makes it sound more plausible.

 They apparently were only too willing to help because they said he was very friendly to the Jews and had even built a synagogue for them.
-The stage is being set for the story of Cornelius, also a soldier and the first Gentile Christian, in the Acts of the Apostles (cf. Acts 10:1ff.).
+The stage is being set for the story of Cornelius, also a soldier and the first gentile Christian, in the Acts of the Apostles (see Acts 10:1).

 While Jesus was on his way to the house, the centurion immediately sent word that it was not necessary for Jesus to come personally.
 As a friend of Jews, he knew that a devout Jew, and especially a rabbi, could not enter the house of a Gentile.
 He did not want to be a source of embarrassment for Jesus.

-“I am not worthy that you should come under my roof,” he said – words which we now use every time we prepare to approach the table of the Eucharist.
-Just as he himself felt unworthy to be approached by Jesus.
+We now use these words every time we prepare to approach the table of the Eucharist—just as the centurion felt unworthy to be approached by Jesus.
 He knew that Jesus had only to say a word and his slave would be made whole again.

-He recognised the very special authority that Jesus had, an authority, in some respects, not unlike his own as an army officer.
-He had only to say “Go” to a soldier and he went; he only had to say “Do this” and it was done.
-Jesus could do the same.
+The centurion recognised the very special authority that Jesus had, an authority, in some respects, not unlike his own as an army officer:

-Jesus is amazed at the man’s faith.
-“I have never found such faith, even in Israel.”
 Only twice in the Gospel is Jesus described as being amazed.
-This is caused by the faith of a Gentile; the other was caused by the unbelief of his townspeople in Nazareth (Mark 6:6).
+In this reading, it is caused by the faith of a Gentile; the other time was when Jesus experienced the unbelief of his townspeople in Nazareth (Mark 6:6).

 When the delegation returned to the centurion’s house, they found that the slave was totally well again.